Puchachilo/M-T/README.md

 had been created : Home, Clothes(Store), About us, Location, and Subscription Page, with not fully responsive website and less interactive in Figma.

-Role : UI/UX Designer, Frontend
+Role : UI/UX Designer, Frontend Developer